 7.1 Is there an obligation for companies to disclose details of ongoing and/or completed clinical trials?
-If so, what information should be disclosed, and when and how?
+If so, is this obligation set out in the legislation or in a self-regulatory code of practice?
+What information should be disclosed, and when and how?

-The Act requires a sponsor to notify the Agency i) immediately, if unexpected serious adverse reactions occur during the trial, ii) within 15 days if a sponsor needs to abort the trial in which case the Agency must be informed of the reasons, iii) annually of all serious adverse events incurred, and iv) within 90 days from close-out inform the Agency hereof and within 1 year after close-out submit the trial result to the Agency.
+§ 89 of the Act requires a sponsor to notify the DHMA i) immediately, if unexpected serious adverse reactions occur during the trial, ii) within 15 days, if a sponsor needs to abort the trial, in which case the DHMA must be informed of the reasons, and iii) annually, of all serious adverse events incurred and subject safety.
+Within 90 days from close-out the sponsor must inform the DHMA hereof and without undue delay, and in any case within one year after close-out, submit the trial result to the DHMA.